shaharduany/e-store-old/README.md

 ## To-dos:
 1. Change input types of date and card at Payment
 2. Finish the account view.
+3. Update history on client upon purchase.

 ## IMPORTANT:
-1. I used an index on the email row of the user database for faster access, that's why it's OK not to use an index
+1. I indexed the email row of the user database for faster access, that's why it's OK not to use the email with search, but if you don't index the email row you should use the id for faster track.
 2. You MUST follow the setup instructions in order for it to work.

 ## Setup Instructions